leticia-paixao-wermelinger/my_own_printf/README.md

 # my_own_printf
-Writing the code of mt own printf, using mt own c library inside.
+Writing the code of mt own printf, using my own c library inside.
 The code is in accordance with the 3.3.54 Norminette's version.